js15612/js15612.github.io/README.md

 As of right now, my junior year is being spent redesigning the Baja car's drivetrain, including both the Continuously Variable Transmission (CVT) and the gearbox.
 Current goals of the system include:

 1. Modifying the CVT to allow for a greater range of ratios, which will increase our overall top speed and/or our torque generated at the wheel.
-2. Reduce the weight of the overall system, which will increase the efficiency of our drivetrain by eliminating mass moment of inertia.
+2. Reduce the weight of the overall system, which will increase the efficiency of our drivetrain by eliminating moment of inertia.
 3. Changing the material of the gears within the gearbox to materials with better durability and lighter weight, to improve efficiency and packaging.